 P2P Premium Tracker

-Compare USDT P2P prices against official exchange rates across 15+ countries.
+Compare USDT P2P prices against official exchange rates across 15+ countries on 4 exchanges.
 Updated every hour.

 A P2P premium is the difference between the price you pay for USDT on a peer-to-peer marketplace and the official mid-market exchange rate for your local currency.
 When you see a 1% premium, it means you are paying $101 worth of local currency to receive $100 of USDT.
 That extra dollar goes to the P2P seller as their profit margin for providing liquidity.